tensorflow/models/research/lexnet_nc/README.md

 Here, `splits.txt` is a file that indicates which "split" (train, test, or validation) you want the pair to appear in.
-It should be a tab-separate file which conatins the modifier, head, and the dataset into which the pair should be placed; e.g., `train`, `test`, or `val`:
+It should be a tab-separate file which conatins the modifier, head, and the dataset ( `train`, `test`, or `val`) into which the pair should be placed; e.g.,:

     tooth <TAB> paste <TAB> train
     banana <TAB> seat <TAB> test

-The program will produce a separate file for each dataset label.
+The program will produce a separate file for each dataset split in the directory specified by `--output_dir`.
+Each file is contains `tf.train.Example` protocol buffers encoded using the `TFRecord` file format.

-This will have one line per relation actually contained in the data.

 ## Create Path Embeddings